MUMBAI: For years, Indian women have been relying

 want to be embarrassed when they take off their shirts so they turn to

-cosmetic surgeries for men, but now increasingly the most sought-after
+surgeries for men, but now increasingly the most sought-after treatments are

-treatments are removal of abnormally large breasts and abdominal
+removal of abnormally large breasts and abdominal liposuction and reshaping.

-did not pay well, but now, their financial independence means the freedom
+not pay well, but now, their financial independence means the freedom to

 “The quest for the perfect look is a manifestation of the new India.
 We’re